The Integrated Vehicle and Pollster Routing Problem: Solution approach

-A solution of the relaxed LP of {\modelo} is used to compute lower bounds on the optimal objective value, and it should be as high as possible.
-As a way to improve these lower bounds, some valid inequalities are derived below.
+A solution of the relaxed LP of {\modelo} is used to compute lower bounds on the optimal objective value, and this value should be as tight as possible.
+To improve these lower bounds, some valid inequalities are derived below.

 \begin{remark} The following expressions are valid inequalities for {\Rmodelo}: